informalsystems/quint/quint/README.md

 Quint is developed at [Informal Systems](https://informal.systems/).

-We are grateful to Vienna Business Agency for their past financial support (2021).
+We are grateful to the Vienna Business Agency for their past financial support (2021).